Code-Institute-Submissions/milestone-01/README.md

 ### ABOUT section
-- The about section will have darker background and the content will be right-aligned.
+- The about section will have dark background, white text and the content will be right-aligned.
 - The background image will be on the left side.
 - There is a light to dark gradient overlay on top of the background image so the white text will be easier to read on darker overlay background.

 ### MUSIC section
-- This music section has lighter theme background.
-The text are left-aligned.
+- This music section has lighter theme background, black text and the text are left-aligned.
 - Use Bootstrap's card and media components.
-The card components are used to display the album artwork.
+The card components are used to display the album or single artworks.
 Clicking the cards will bring users to the amazon website to buy or listen the album or singles.
-- Also there are embedded songs clips from the client's spotify channel which allow users to listen and also visit the client's spotify channel.
+- Also there are embedded songs clips from the client's spotify channel.
 - There is parallax background for this music section.

 ### VIDEO section.
-- This video section has darker background and light text and the text are right-aligned.
+- This video section has darker background, white text and the text are right-aligned.
 - Use Bootstrap's carousel component.
 The carousel item contains youtube video (use the youtube iframe) so users can play and watch the video directly on the website.
 Clicking the video title (on the top left corner) will bring users to client's youtube channel.
 - There is parallax background for this video section.

 ### CONTACT section
-- The contact section has lighter background with dark text and the text are left-aligned.
+- The contact section has lighter background with black text and the text are left-aligned.
 - Use Bootstrap's form classes.
 The layout of the form will be on the left side and the background (with gradient overlay) will be on the right side.
 - There is custom form validation with the javascript.
 The sample cusom form validation code are provided in the bootstrap website:
 `https://getbootstrap.com/docs/4.3/components/forms/?#validation`